 Our DS and DL maps share 2054 markers, i.e. 55% of the DS markers and 30% of the DL ones.
 The genetic orders of the common markers are in strong agreement in the two maps: the Spearman’s rank correlation between both maps orders along the 14 chromosomes of durum wheat ranges from 0.99 to 1.
 This allowed us to build a highly reliable consensus map containing 3094 unique positions with 8568 markers.
 This consensus map shows strong colinearity (Spearman correlation > 0.92) with the bread wheat reference (except for chromosomes 2A (Spearman correlation 0.76) and 4B (Spearman correlation 0.84).
 This consensus map is thus a highly valuable tool for QTL mapping in durum wheat.
 The expected publication of the durum wheat genome (Distelfeld 2016) would be an invaluable resource to ascertain the physical position of the markers presented here.

 Our consensus genetic map (3488 cM) is longer than other durum or cultivated emmer maps (2,635 cM, (Maccaferri et al. 2014)), and SNP-based maps of wild wheat (2,258 cM, (Avni et al. 2014)).
 This kind of difference between genetic map length in durum wheat has already been reported (Leflon et al. 2010; Vaissayre et al. 2012).
-Here, map increase in length should come from a high per se recombination rate of the Lloyd cultivar which has already been detected in a previous study (Vaissayre et al. 2012) Variation in recombination rate among genotypes has also be documented and tested in other species (Esch et al. 2007).
+Here, map increase in length should come from a high per se recombination rate of the Lloyd cultivar which has already been detected in a previous study (Vaissayre et al. 2012).
+Variation in recombination rate among genotypes has also be documented and tested in other species (Esch et al. 2007).
 We observed that the number of crossing-overs was significantly higher in DL than in DS RILs (68 vs. 50.3 crossing-overs on average per RIL, P <10-8).

 The DL map and proposed physical assignments in BWr presents the same chromosome assignment discrepancies as those previously documented between the DS map and BWr assignments (Holtz et al. 2016).
 This confirms that durum wheat has some translocations between chromosome 4B and 5A, and between chromosomes 4A and 7A, that may be different than those of bread wheat.